springfall2008/batpred/docs/config-yml-settings.md

 ## Balance Inverters

 When you have two or more inverters it's possible they get out of sync so they are at different charge levels or they start to cross-charge (one discharges into another).
-When enabled balance inverters tries to recover this situation by disabling either charging or discharging from one of the batteries until they re-align.
+When enabled, balance inverters tries to recover this situation by disabling either charging or discharging from one of the batteries until they re-align.

 The apps.yaml contains a setting **balance_inverters_seconds** which defines how often to run the balancing, 30 seconds is recommended if your machine is fast enough, but the default is 60 seconds.